nycdatasci/bootcamp/Docker/docker-quickstart.md

   - For Docker Toolbox users: http://192.168.99.100:8888
     - If the docker-machine uses a different IP, then replace the IP with what you find from step 2.

-5. From the CLI window where Docker container is running, press `Ctrl+C` twice will quit the Jupyter notebook, type `exit` and hit *ENTER* will stop the container.
+5. From the CLI window where Docker container is running, press `Ctrl+C` twice will quit the Jupyter notebook.
+In the same CLI shell, type `exit` and hit *ENTER* will stop the container.

 6. Once the container is stopped, remove it by finding it's ID and then executing: